geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 ### Task 3 - Add a Custom Domain

 Not every company has just one domain; in fact, many companies have more than one domain.
 In this task, you will gain experience adding a domain; in this case, you will add a second domain for Adatum Corporation.
 When you add a domain to Office 365, it's called an accepted, or custom domain.
 Custom domains allow companies to have their own branding on emails and accounts so that customers can verify who is emailing them (for example, @contoso.com).
-For the purposes of our hosted lab environment, instead of creating a custom domain titled @adatum.com, you will use the hosted lab domain name of XXYYZZa.CustomDomain.us, where XXYYZZ is the UPN name associated with your on-premises lab network.
+For the purposes of our hosted lab environment, instead of creating a custom domain titled @adatum.com, you will use the hosted lab domain name of XXYYZZa.xxxCustomDomainxxx.xxx, where XXYYZZ is the UPN name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain (see the instructions for replacing these domain name values in the Lab Introduction section of your student manual)

 1. If you’re not logged into the LON-DC1 VM as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.